akasych/DTEAM-django-practical-test/readme.md

 - (Optional) If you want to store the project virtual environment in its root folder then create it with `python -m venv .venv` command executed in project root.
 Otherwise Poetry Shell will create the project venv in its USERPROFILE cache folder.
 - Activate virtual environment: `poetry shell`
 - Install project dependencies: `poetry install`

+## Starting the Django webserver

+- open the project root folder in console and run command:
+`poetry run python manage.py runserver`